darinz/ML/practice-2/p6/solution_p6.md

 **Explanation:** The forget gate in an LSTM outputs a value between 0 and 1 for each number in the cell state $C_{t-1}$, where 1 represents "completely keep this" and 0 represents "completely forget this".
 It is used to remove information that is no longer needed from the cell state.

+---

+## Problem 23

+**One Answer** What is the key benefit of the attention mechanism over standard RNN models in the context of neural machine translation?

+(a) It significantly reduces computational complexity.

+(b) It uses convolutional layers for long-term dependencies.

+(c) It relies entirely on recurrent layers for processing sequences.

+(d) It solves the bottleneck problem and long-term dependency issues by focusing on specific parts of the input sequence.

+**Correct answers:** (d)

+**Explanation:** The attention mechanism addresses the bottleneck problem and long-term dependency issues in standard Seq2Seq models by allowing the model to focus on specific parts of the input sequence during decoding.

+---

+## Problem 24

+**One Answer** What is the main purpose of using positional encoding in the Transformer architecture?

+(a) It introduces non-linearity in the model.

+(b) It helps in maintaining long-term dependencies.

+(c) It provides information about the order of the input sequence.

+(d) It reduces the computational complexity.

+**Correct answers:** (c)

+**Explanation:** Positional encoding provides information about the position of each element in the input sequence, which is crucial because the self-attention mechanism in Transformers is order-invariant and does not inherently capture sequence order.